itsrocketfuel/artists-eve/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
+Use this to run the tests suites available.\